libopencm3/libopencm3/README.md

     $ make

-If your have an arm-elf toolchain (uncommon) you may want to override the toolchain prefix (arm-none-eabi is the default)
+If you have an arm-elf toolchain (uncommon) you may want to override the toolchain prefix (arm-none-eabi is the default)

     $ PREFIX=arm-elf make